richpeck/exception_handler/README.md

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

-**This makes `ExceptionHandler` the most EFFECTIVE and EFFICIENT gem to handle exceptions in Rails**.
-Once invoked, its `model`, `controller` and `views` work together to serve the most efficient responses to Rails errors ...
+**`ExceptionHandler` is the most EFFECTIVE and EFFICIENT gem to handle exceptions in Rails**.

+Once invoked, its `model`, `controller` and `views` work together to serve the best responses to Rails errors ...

 ----------